davidhoferzeni/blog-scraper/README.md

 TODO:

--   Add image download to create epub
 -   Add date filter
 -   Add CD to automate process
+-   Option to print as pdf